syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Filtering Words that Starts with Input Text

-Displays all the matches that starts with the typed characters in items source of auto complete editor.
+Displays all the matches that starts with the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

 {% tabs %}
 {% highlight c# %}